 Chris Naumann became the Executive Director of the Downtown Bozeman Partnership in May of 2007.
-Previously, he served as a member of the downtown Tax Increment Finance board from 2005 to 2007.
+He served as a member of the Bozeman Parking Commission from 2010 to 2019.
 From 1995 to 2009, Chris and his wife, Laura, owned and operated Barrel Mountaineering, an outdoor store located on Main Street in historic downtown Bozeman.
 Born in Evanston, Illinois and raised in Jefferson City, Missouri, Chris received his Bachelor of Arts degree in Geologic Sciences in 1991 from Lawrence University in Appleton, Wisconsin.
 After several mountain adventures in Asia, Chris settled in Bozeman back in 1993.

 In 2018, Chris was awarded the International Downtown Association's Emerging Leaders Fellowship and spent a week in New York City with 30 cohorts immersed in professional development training and urban placemaking field work.